kyma-project/istio/docs/user/troubleshooting/03-00-network-connectivity.md

   ```

 What to look for:
-- **Deny policies:** Deny policies are powerful and may block more traffic than intended.
+- **Deny policies:** Deny policies may block more traffic than intended.
 A deny rule without the **ports** field on an HTTP-based **hosts** rule can block all TCP traffic, not just HTTP.
+- **Allow policies:** Allow policies can also be dangerous.
+As soon as a single allow policy exists in a namespace, all traffic that does not match it is denied.
+Make sure that all intended traffic is covered by allow rules.
 - **Scope:** Check the **selector** to see which workloads the policy applies to.
 An empty selector applies the policy to all workloads in the namespace.
 - **Rules:** Look at the **to**, **from**, and **when** clauses to understand what traffic is being allowed or denied.